dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/http.md

 kubectl create secret generic myapp-cert --from-file /tmp/ssl/cert.pem
 ```

-The YAML below is an example of the kubernetes deployment that mounts the above secret to the sidecar and sets `SSL_CERT_DIR` to install the certificates.
+The YAML below is an example of the Kubernetes deployment that mounts the above secret to the sidecar and sets `SSL_CERT_DIR` to install the certificates.

 ```yaml
 apiVersion: apps/v1